JordanJWSmith/care4cf_app_public/README.md

 You may also view and edit your normal and saved routines, and view your logging history in a calendar format along with your logging streaks.

+## Credits
+This project was developed solely by Jordan Smith for Microsoft and Great Ormond Street Institute for Child Health as part of the MSc Computer Science degree at UCL.